The Discoverers: Criticism

 Boorstin's book, particularly chapter 14, "A Flat Earth Returns", perpetuates the misconception that medieval intellectuals took the world to be flat.
 "In fact," writes Louise M. Bishop, "virtually every thinker and writer of the thousand year medieval period affirmed the spherical shape of the earth."

 Boorstin's writing has been praised, but he has also had his critics.
 He has been called conservative, biased toward Western culture to the exclusion of other cultures, nationalistic and even postmodern.
 This latter term is surprising since Boorstin often railed against many postmodern impulses – multiculturalism, political correctness, reverse discrimination and ideological politics.
 As a postmodern writer, he grasped the new reality created by media, what he called "image reality" in which the vehicle (newspaper, book, movie, television show, billboard) assumes more importance than the reality it portrays or describes.
 This new reality can be described as a type of deconstructionism, a movement Boorstin opposed for that very reason.
 He continually praises "true" heroes like Christopher Columbus, Isaac Newton and Madame Curie while questioning image-crafted politicians, entertainers, academics and sports "heroes".
 He exalts genuine discoveries (calendar, printing press, medicine) and bemoans media-driven ones of the modern age.
 His works, therefore, emphasize such "pre-image" concepts as the importance of the individuals, family, tradition, religion, capitalism and democracy.

 Some people have alleged that the book's cover which has a colorized version of an image by Flammarion (made in the style of a woodcut), is used to promote the view that medieval Christianity was anti-scientific.
 The jacket credits the Bettman Archive for the picture, which describes it as "based on a 16th Century Woodcut".

-Table of contents

-The one-volume work is divided into four books: